-This form should be kept in departmental / class Pastoral files at all time.
-The purpose of this form is to create a chronological record of a child's behaviour over time.
-It is crucial that all staff, including lunchtime, playtime and after school club staff completed the same form.
-This will ensure that the information record is complete and as accurate as possible.
-Where staff are unable to complete the form directly then a verbal recount of any incidents should be given to the child's class teacher who can then complete the form.
+The purpose of logging all incidents is to create a chronological record of a child's behaviour over time.
+It is crucial that all staff, including lunchtime, playtime and after school club staff log concerns as they arise.
+This will ensure that the time line of events for each child is as complete and as accurate as possible.
+Where staff are unable to log a concern directly then a verbal recount of any incidents should be given to the child's class teacher /Room Leader / Manager who can then log the concern.
+Club staff will be provided with a paper copy of the log which can be completed and returned to the child's class teacher who will then transfer the information to iSAMS.
 All incidents must be recorded / reported as soon as possible following an incident.
+Events prior to behaviour and following the behaviour should also be taken into account and noted to help track any potential patterns of behaviour and / or triggers.